Posts

 Image

-Father Sereno Baiardi I met Father Sereno in about 1990 as a result of my interest in watches.
-You may think this a bit odd, but the Fransican Mission in Burlington, Wis., received watches in lieu of cash to help with the mission of building schools, churches and housing in third-world countries.
+Father Sereno Baiardi By Bruce Shawkey I met Father Sereno in about 1990 as a result of my interest in watches.
+You may think this a bit odd, but the Franciscan Mission in Burlington, Wis., received watches in lieu of cash to help with its mission of building schools, churches and housing in third-world countries.
 The Mission would accept darn near anything of value including books, musical instrument, jewelry, watches, even the occasional glass eye.
 I traveled to the mission about once a month, accompanied by my friend, Gary Small.
 Gary was interested in the foreign coins that were donated to the mission, along with stamps.
 Most of the stamps were of the cancelled-to-order (CTO) variety, which paid for the Mission's postage-due bill.
 The mission mailed out thousands of letters seeking donations, and those letters contained a postage-paid return envelope.
-Every month, Father Sereno would travel to the nearby Waterford post office and settle up the Mission's postage bill, receiving CTO stamps in
+Every month, Father Sereno would travel to the nearby Waterford post office and settle up the Mission's postage bill, recei

 A&W Restaurants